x/Game-Development-in-Javascript-Tutorial/README.md

 length = [1, 2, 3];
 ```

-This is what it means that JavaScript is weakly-typed.
+This is what it means that JavaScript is _weakly-typed_.
 It gives no fucks about what type the actual variable is, it's always of type "var".

 This leads to the next feature of JavaScript.
 It has first-class functions.
-This means we can assign functions to variables and treat them like variables.
+This means functions are treaded just like date.
+We can assign functions to variables and treat the variables like we would a function in C or Java.

 ```javascript
 var isPalindrom = function(word){